 Scrum: At the end of the sprint, teams hold a sprint retrospective to discuss what went well and how they can improve.

-Kanban: Because Kanban boards do not have a set ending period, there is not a retrospective meeting associated with this methodology.
+Kanban: Because Agile Kanban boards do not have a set ending period, there is not a retrospective meeting associated with this methodology.

 Physical board vs virtual board

 Virtual boards are more flexible because team members can access them from any location, even if you have remote workers on your team.
-With platforms like Lucidchart, you can make updates to your kanban or scrum board in real time so everyone always has access to the latest information and updates.
+With platforms like Lucidchart, you can make updates to your Kanban or Scrum board in real time so everyone always has access to the latest information and updates.

 How can Lucidchart help?

-You will need to work with your team and all project stakeholders to determine whether a scrum task board or a kanban board is best for you.
+You will need to work with your team and all project stakeholders to determine whether a Scrum task board or a Kanban board is best for you.
 Whatever you decide, use Lucidchart to create the perfect web-based board.
-Lucidchart offers kanban and scrum templates to help you build out your board quickly.
+Lucidchart offers Kanban and Scrum templates to help you build out your board quickly.

 In addition to collaborating in real time, Lucidchart users can integrate with popular business apps, such as Confluence, Jira, GitHub, and Microsoft Teams.
 Incorporate your Agile tools whenever you work.
-Get started today with a free account.